WilliamConnatser/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+### The Document Object Model is a real-time tree of nodes which contains objects containing every detail regarding how a website should be rendered and which events should be watched for.

 2. What is an event?

+### An event is any certain occurrence in which you may want a website or web app to watch for and react to, whether it be user-activated or automatically-activated by page load, for instance.

 3. What is an event listener?

+### An event listener can be attached to any Element on The DOM to watch and react to any HTML-supported event.

 4. Why would we convert a NodeList into an Array?

+### To gain access to the Array methods which are not contained within NodeList's prototype.
+If you want to use any Array method other than forEach(), entries(), keys(), or values() you must convert the NodeList into an Array using Array.from(NodeList)

 5. What is a component?

+### A component is code that can be easily reused without alteration multiple times throughout a website or program.
+They assist the development process by reducing the amount of times a developer may write something twice which increases productivity and maintainability.

 ### Git Set up